sib-swiss/termal/roadmap.md

    Maybe this could be switched off when the user hits a key, or when the help display has been shown at least once.

+1. [ ] Add a keybinding to switch to monochrome and back.

-1. [.]
-Some CLI flags such as "hide bottom pane" etc. should have runtime equivalents, i.e. it should be possible to interactively hide and unhide the bottom and left panes.
-Maybe also switch to monochrome and back, and perhaps hide just the sequence numbers. => Done this for the left panel (labels), which can now be toggled on/off by pressing 'a' ('l' and 'L' being already in use for motion).
+1. [x] It should be possible to interactively hide and unhide the bottom and left panes. => Done this for the left panel (labels), which can now be toggled on/off by pressing 'a' ('l' and 'L' being already in use for motion), as well as for the bottom panel ('c', since 'b' is used to toggle its position).
+Also added 'f' ("fullscreen"), which toggles _both_ panels.

 1. [x] Added a help dialog, accessible through '?' (since 'h' is already used).